 Every other week we offer optional Ask-an-Expert webinars.
 These one hour webinars are specific to topics in the course and are hosted by the instructional team and outside experts.
 During the webinar participants ask questions to a panel via a Q&A box.

 This course is offered once a year and it took place January- March 2023.
 Registration for the next offering will open in the fall.

 Continuing Education Credits

 The 2023 course was approved for the following credits:

 - 16 Michigan Department of Agriculture and Rural Development (MDARD) pesticide recertification credits (8 Commercial Core and 8 category 5 Aquatic)

-- 6 Master Citizen Planner Education credits
+- 6 Master Citizen Planner education hours

-- 16 Michigan Master Naturalist credits
+- 16 Michigan Master Naturalist education hours

 - 16 Master Gardener Program education hours